 - An individual can hold multiple accounts in his name or in joint holding with his spouse.

-- Account can be extended for three more years after the scheme matures.
+- Account can be extended multiple times in blocks of three years after the inititial maturity period of 5 years.

 - Investments are eligible for tax deduction under Section 80C of The Income Tax Act.
-However, tax will be deducted at source if the amount of interest exceeds Rs.10,000 in a year.
+However, the tax will be deducted at source if the amount of interest exceeds Rs.10,000 in a year.

 Public Provident Fund (PPF)